lukereding/intro_to_r/Before class.md

 ### install R and RStudio

-Everyone should download both R and R studio.
+Everyone should download both R and RStudio.

 To download R, go [here](http://cran.mtu.edu/) and click on the appropriate link for your operating system.
 An installer should take you through a series of steps and install R onto your computer.